-Graduate students must complete all degree requirements within six years.
-Academic work, including transfer credits taken before enrollment in the graduate program, that were completed more than six years before the date at which the master's or doctoral degree is awarded may not be used to satisfy the degree requirements.
+Master's and educational specialist students must complete all degree requirements within six years.
+Academic work, including transfer credits taken before enrollment in the graduate program, completed more than six years before the date at which the master's or educational specialist degree is awarded may not be used to satisfy the degree requirements.
 Students may, however, submit a written petition through their adviser, graduate program coordinator, and department head or school director to the dean of the College of Graduate and Professional Programs to receive extensions of time in the event of extenuating circumstances.
 Such requests must be received at least one month prior to the end of the student's original six-year time limit.